-In this paper we are concerned with the rate of convergence of the asymptotic dynamics of reaction-diffusion equations with nonlinear Robin boundary conditions.
-Our main goal is to show how the rate of convergence of the attractors can be affected by the variation of the potentials, boundary conditions and vector fields.
-We will show explicitly how these terms added in the equation contribute to the speed of convergence of attractors.
-In particular, if the problem is one-dimensional, then we will significantly improve the rate of convergence obtained in \cite{Arrieta}, using the fact that the scalar equation generate a Morse-Smale semigroup in the energy space.
+In this paper, we show how these rates of convergence can be affected by the perturbations of diffusion coefficients, boundary conditions, and vector fields.
+Therefore, we extend the existing results by showing that if we add more parameters to the equation, the rate of convergence will change in a way that continuity will be preserved.
+We show explicitly how these new terms added in the equation contribute to the speed of convergence of attractors.
+In particular, if the problem is one-dimensional, then we significantly improve the rates of convergence obtained in \cite{Arrieta}, using the fact that a scalar reaction-diffusion equation generates a Morse-Smale semigroup in the phase space.